tegonhq/tegon/README.md

 ## Integrations

-- Github: Automatically update issues status based based on commits and pull requests and link mentions of issues back to Tegon
+- Github: Automatically update issues status based on commits and pull requests and link mentions of issues back to Tegon
 - Slack:
   - Mention the Tegon bot in a Slack channel to automatically create a bug or feature request.
   - Link a Slack thread to an issue to provide full context about the discussions happening on a specific task or a feature request.